Hozier: Personal life

 Hozier was raised a Quaker and now identifies as agnostic.

 Activism and views

 In 2016, Hozier participated in the "Home Sweet Home" movement with the goal of getting the Irish government to act to end homelessness.
 Hozier, who was brought up in the Quaker faith but also attended a Catholic school, is an outspoken critic of the Catholic Church, specifically on its views on sexual orientation.
 He showed support for abortion in the Republic of Ireland in the 2018 referendum and stated he felt "pride" in his generation and the democratic process following the vote.
 In 2020, Hozier donated all the royalties from his 2019 protest song "Jackboot Jump" to the NAACP and Black Lives Matter movement following the George Floyd protests.
 In March 2023, Hozier performed at the Love Rising benefit concert in Nashville in support of the LGBTQ community.
-Hozier has expressed solidarity with Palestine by calling for a ceasefire in Gaza during his Unreal Unearth shows.
+Hozier has expressed solidarity with Palestinians by calling for a ceasefire in Gaza during his Unreal Unearth shows.